Wide Boy (film): Production

-The story was by Rex Rienits who used it for a radio play and a novel.
-Rienits wrote the story for star Sydney Tafler, who had been in Assassin for Hire written by Rienits.
+The story was by Rex Rienits, who also used it for a radio play (see below) and short story.
+Rienits wrote the scenario for star Sydney Tafler, who had been in the 1951 film Assassin for Hire (1951), also written by Rienits.
+Tafler, however, played a different role in Wide Boy, whereas Ronald Howard and Gerald Case were cast as the same policeman characters they'd played in the earlier film.

-Film rights were bought by Anglo Amalgamated.
-Filming started in Pinewood at the end of January 1952.
+Film rights for the story were bought by Anglo Amalgamated and filming started at the end of January 1952.

 Reception

+Wide Boy was released in June 1952 as support feature to the Anthony Kimmins film Who Goes There!

+In Picturegoer, Lionel Collier called it a "well-made, taut little picture," noting also that Tafler "makes a good and credible job of the wide boy and Susan Shaw is convincing as his girlfriend ...
+There is plenty of ingenuity in the way the blackmailer goes to work.
+Ronald Howard's police inspector is an interesting piece of acting."

-The Monthly Film Bulletin said the story "has action and movement but is not, as a whole, particularly competent."
+The Monthly Film Bulletin wrote: "Coincidence plays a large part in this story, which has action and movement but is not, as a whole, particularly competent.
+Sydney Tafler gives an efficient performance as Benny."

+Kine Weekly wrote: "The picture, a tidy affair, moves briskly along Londen's seamy side.
+Sydney Tafler, as Benny, looks the part and delivers the apt dialogue convincingly.
+Melissa Stribling shows promise as Caroline, and the support is adequate.
+The salutary ending is perhaps a trifle confected, but even so the melodrama, for its size, carries quite a punch.
+The masses should find it both amusing and exciting."

-BFI Screenoline said Hughes "displays a keen awareness of class differences and, although opportunities for character development are strictly limited by the film's brief running time, he manages to avoid caricature and sketches a series of contrasting milieus with the authenticity brought by the careful observation of detail.
-Hughes also takes the trouble to make sure that, while conventional morality is upheld, we retain some shred of sympathy for his wide boy.:
+Among later reviews, BFI Screenoline said that Hughes "displays a keen awareness of class differences and, although opportunities for character development are strictly limited by the film's brief running time, he manages to avoid caricature and sketches a series of contrasting milieus with the authenticity brought by the careful observation of detail.
+Hughes also takes the trouble to make sure that, while conventional morality is upheld, we retain some shred of sympathy for his wide boy.

 The Independent wrote that the film "rarely features on the official list of 'great British films of 1952' but it does boast a winning performance from Sidney[sic] Tafler in the title role amid a bomb-ravaged London of quite amazing shoddiness."

 Sight and Sound wrote "Ken Hughes' direction captures an existence of cheap dreams, 20-shillings-per-week lodging houses and harshly neon-lit streets; Tafler's "glycerine mouthed" spiv is far more charismatic than Ronald Howard's police inspector."

 Filmink called it "stripped back, atmospheric entertainment, without an ounce of fat on it."

-Radio

-The radio play was meant to be broadcast on the BBC in early 1952 but this was delayed due to concerns by the BBC about its subject matter.
+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Story stretches the arm of coincidence to inordinate lengths."